sercrod/sercrod/docs/guide/7-binding-and-events-advanced.en.md

 # Binding & Events (advanced)
 _Last updated: 2025-10-22_

->This chapter explains how Nablla exchanges data with a server, extending the local lifecycle introduced in the Chapter 4: Binding & Events.
+>This chapter explains how Sercrod exchanges data with a server, extending the local lifecycle introduced in the Chapter 4: Binding & Events.

 ---